starcraft168/algorithms/README.md

 ##Description
 A collection of basic and advanced data structures and algorithms based on Thomas Cormen's book on Algorithms and loosely based on Stanford's CS106B course - all written in JavaScript.
 There are a total of 21 data structures and algorithms.
 As a bonus, I've also included some functional programming based on the underscore.js library.

+UPDATE: I've included some interesting algorithm problems to tackle under the /Problems directory

 ![picture alt] (http://ecx.images-amazon.com/images/I/51eDwv7tCtL._SX442_BO1,204,203,200_.jpg)

 ##List of Data Structures and Algorithms